 Adjunct Assistant Lecturer

-My research is focused on cardiovascular disease, and in particular blood pressure measurements and hypertension.
+My research is focused on cardiovascular disease, and in particular hypertension and diabetes.

 Presentation

-High blood pressure is the primary cause of premature mortality, primarily through cardiovascular disease such as myocardial infarction and stroke.
-Most patients with hypertension are managed in primary care settings, and blood pressure has historically been measured at the clinic.
-However, a growing body of evidence suggests that home blood pressure measurements, performed by patients themselves, provide a more accurate prediction of cardiovascular risk.
-Additional benefits of this method include enhanced patient engagement and the opportunity to manage hypertension remotely.
-My research focuses on enhancing our understanding of home blood pressure monitoring and identify contexts in which it is more beneficial.
+High blood pressure and diabetes are leading causes of premature death, primarily through cardiovascular disease such as myocardial infarction and stroke.
+Most patients with hypertension and diabetes are managed in primary care settings, and both blood pressure and blood sugar have historically been measured in the clinic.
+However, a growing body of evidence suggests that home blood pressure provides a more accurate prediction of cardiovascular risk.

 About me